Overgeneralization - What it is and what to do about it.

 Another interesting way to challenge overgeneralizations is to look for the exact opposite.
 For example, if you catch yourself thinking “I yelled at my dog, so I’m a horrible person” say to yourself “If I never yelled at my dog, I would be a perfect person.”

 If you are having difficulty with overgeneralizations or other challenges in your life, consider working with a counselor at Sequoia Counseling Group.
 Reach out today for a free consultation with one of our experienced therapists.
 We offer both in-person and virtual sessions in the Las Vegas, Nevada area as well as virtual sessions in California, Nevada, Georgia, and Virginia.
-We have a lot of experience with cognitive behavioral therapy and are here to help you.
+Contact us to find a cognitive behavioral therapist right for you.

 About The Author